Skip to main content

 FieldTypeDescription

-providersarrayAll detected WAF providers with confidence and evidence
+providersarrayAll detected providers with confidence, evidence, last_verified_at, and source_url for provenance.

 recommendationsarraySecurity improvement suggestions